Learn to Hunt

 Iowa Civilian Conservation Corps Museum

 The Iowa Civilian Conservation Corps (CCC) Museum opened in 1990 and is located just within the park's west gate.
 It provides visitors with an interesting and informative look at the work of the CCC in Iowa state parks.
 Backbone was the site of 2 CCC camps and contains many buildings and structures built by the CCC.
-The museum is open on weekends Memorial Day through Labor Day and by special arrangement through the park office.
+The museum is open Tuesday - Saturday 8:00 AM to 4:00 PM and by special arrangement through the park office.

 Backbone State Park is located 3 miles south of Strawberry Point in northwestern Delaware County.
 Dundee lies one mile to the south and Lamont 5 miles to the west.